Digital-Team2021/CryptoSim/Documentation/TeamAgreement.md

 * What is your Git flow?

-   Development Branch from main.
+   Stage Branch from main.

-   subbranches from development branch.
+   Subbranches from development branch.

    PR and merge after each task completion.